 Prior to joining LINI, Wiwik was a trainee at PT Taspen, and Public Account Gunarsa.
 She is currently registered as an accounting student at the Mahasaraswati University.
 She is in charge of preparing cash advance, reviewing travel report and GL data entry.

-Eveline joined LINI as volunteer in 2014 to assist with various field works, including social economic surveys for traditional fisheries in North Bali, South an southeast Sulawesi.
-In 2015, Eveline joned LINI as a staff to assist our community aquaculture initiative for the marine ornamental trade, working with fishers in a Balinese fishing village.
-She also coordinating the ‘Mfish’ program at LINI, which is a mobile technology platform designed to improve the lives of fishing communities in developing countries and protect the environment.
+Eveline joined LINI as volunteer in 2014 to assist with various field works, including social economic surveys for traditional fisheries in North Bali, South an South East Sulawesi.
+After 4 months volunteering, Eveline joined LINI as a staff to assist in the development of our community aquaculture initiative for the marine ornamental trade, working with fishers in a Balinese fishing village.
+She holds a Master degree in Aquaculture from James Cook University.

 Mr. Rezal Kusumaatmadja